edgedb/edgedb-net/docs/index.rst

     $ dotnet add package EdgeDB.Net.Driver --source https://www.myget.org/F/edgedb-net/api/v3/index.json

-.. _edgedb-dotnet-basic-usage:
+.. _gel-dotnet-basic-usage:

 Quickstart
 ----------

-To start, you will need to setup an EdgeDB project and have an instance created.
+To start, you will need to setup an Gel project and have an instance created.
 For more information regarding how to do this, we recommend going through the `Quickstart guide <https://www.edgedb.com/docs/intro/quickstart>`_.

-After you have an instance running, you may now create an ``EdgeDBClient``:
+After you have an instance running, you may now create an ``GelClientPool``:

 .. tabs::

   .. code-tab:: cs

-    using EdgeDB.Net;
+    using Gel.Net;

-    var client = new EdgeDBClient();
+    var client = new GelClientPool();

   .. code-tab:: fsharp

-    open EdgeDB
+    open Gel

-    let client = EdgeDBClient()
+    let client = GelClientPool()

-``EdgeDBClient`` will automatically attempt to resolve your project's instance.
+``GelClientPool`` will automatically attempt to resolve your project's instance.
 In most circumstances, you won't need to specify any connection parameters.
-However, if you do need to, you'll want to do that by using ``EdgeDBConnection.Parse()`` and passing the result into the client's instance.
+However, if you do need to, you'll want to do that by using ``GelConnection.Parse()`` and passing the result into the client's instance.

 Executing queries
 ^^^^^^^^^^^^^^^^^